thakurdiwakar/Interview-Skills-Development/README.md

 1.[What is Hydration](./web.md/ques1.md)

+##  Common questions asked in Interviews.

+ 1.Tell me about yourself

 ## Contributing

 We believe that the best resources are the ones that are created collaboratively.
 That's why we invite you to contribute your own interview questions and insights to our repository.
 To do so, simply fork this repository, add your questions, and submit a pull request.
 We'll review your contribution and merge it if it meets our standards.